Look Back, Push Forward

-YWCA 150: Look Back, Push Forward is a civic engagement and leadership program for youth across the country.
+Look Back, Push Forward is a civic engagement and leadership program for youth across the country.
 It provides young people with opportunities to enhance their leadership skills, build community, and become agents of change while improving their connection to their community and Canada.
-Funded by the Government of Canada, the program is a great way for young women to celebrate historic milestones achieved by Canadian women through coordinated events and activities.
-YWCAs serving 10 communities across the country have established youth councils giving them space to engage in their community and develop a strong public voice.
+Funded by the Government of Canada, the program is an excellent way for young women to celebrate historical milestones achieved by Canadian women through coordinated events and activities.
+YWCAs serving ten communities across the country have established youth councils giving them space to engage in their community and develop a strong public voice.

-YWCA’s celebrations will reflect a full picture of Canadian history, giving young women tools and experiences that inform their ability to lead and think critically as they plan celebrations that honour women who were community leaders, trailblazers, door openers, artists, and activists.
+YWCA’s celebrations will reflect a complete picture of Canadian history, giving young women tools and experiences that inform their ability to lead and think critically as they plan celebrations that honour women who were community leaders, trailblazers, and door openers, artists, and activists.

-The project is taking place in ten YWCAs:
+The project is taking place in 15 communities: